 Our course is accredited by the Chartered Institute of Architectural Technologists, and is designated as a Construction Industries Board course in the built environment.

 I find the people here very helpful - from the student advisors to the international office, they all want to help you

-As an expert in the technical side of architectural design, you’ll be ready to work in traditional architecture and construction roles.
+As an expert in the technical side of architectural design, you will be ready to work in traditional architecture and construction roles.
 This might involve managing building projects, making sure that budgets and deadlines are met, the correct materials are used, and regulations are satisfied.

 Alternatively, you might take up opportunities in manufacturing and processing, management, health, or government institutions.

-Graduation doesn’t need to be the end of your time with us.
-If you’d like to continue your studies, we offer a wide range of full-time and part-time postgraduate courses including MSc Urban Design and MSc Town Planning.
+Graduation doesn't need to be the end of your time with us.
+If you would like to continue your studies, we offer a wide range of full-time and part-time postgraduate courses including MSc Construction Management and MSc Town Planning.

-Throughout the course, we’ll use a range of assessment methods to help measure your progress.
+Throughout the course, we will use a range of assessment methods to help measure your progress.
 These reflect the diverse range of skills that a successful architectural technologist needs.
 Besides exams, they include presentations, reports, portfolios and logbooks.

 The Faculty of Science & Technology is one of the largest of five faculties at Anglia Ruskin University.
 Whether you choose to study with us full- or part-time, on campus or at a distance, there’s an option whatever your level – from a foundation degree, to a BSc, MSc, PhD or professional doctorate.

 Whichever course you pick, you’ll gain the theory and practical skills needed to progress with confidence.
 Join us and you could find yourself learning in the very latest laboratories or on field trips or work placements with well-known and respected companies.
 You may even have the opportunity to study abroad.